mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

            model_name=...)
 ```

-## TK - 6.
-Train, evaluate and save the model (`train.py`)
+## 6. Train, evaluate and save the model (`train.py`)

 As previously disccused you'll often come across PyTorch repositories that combine all of their functionality together in a `train.py` file.

 This file is essentially saying "train the model using whatever data is available".

-In this file, we combine all of the functionality of the other Python scripts we've created and use it to train a model.
+In our `train.py` file, we'll combine all of the functionality of the other Python scripts we've created and use it to train a model.

 This way we can train a PyTorch model using a single line of code on the command line: